 Placements are the biggest single way for organisations and businesses to get involved.
 They have obvious benefits for students, but they also bring new resource in to your business or organisation.
-They usually start in June, July or August and last for 12 months.
+They usually start in June, July or August and last up to 12 months.

 There are many extremely talented undergraduate and postgraduate students who have every desire to study but are limited by a lack of funding for their fees and living expenses.

-If you are able to assist these students by providing funding for them please contact Stephanie Lear in Development & Alumni Relations.
+If you are able to assist these students by providing funding for them please contact Development & Alumni Relations.